Skrill

 Final read for iGaming operators

-Skrill is the older, larger of Paysafe Group's two iGaming wallet brands.
-Twenty-four years of iGaming focus since filling the vacuum after PayPal's 2002 gambling exit.
-900k+ active users, FCA-licensed since the very first wave of UK EMIs, NJDGE-approved as the first digital wallet for US internet gambling.
-The product is a consumer eWallet plus a merchant Quick Checkout cashier — operators integrate Skrill as an alternative deposit method alongside their primary card acquirer, not as a replacement for one. bet365, William Hill, 888 anchor the European client list.
+Skrill is the older and larger of Paysafe Group's two iGaming wallet brands, with twenty-four years of iGaming focus since filling the vacuum after PayPal's 2002 gambling exit.
+It has 900k+ active users, has been FCA-licensed since the very first wave of UK EMIs, and is NJDGE-approved as the first digital wallet for US internet gambling.
+The product is a consumer eWallet plus a merchant Quick Checkout cashier, and operators integrate Skrill as an alternative deposit method alongside their primary card acquirer rather than as a replacement for one. bet365, William Hill, 888 anchor the European client list.
 The structural strength is brand recognition and deposit completion among players who already hold Skrill wallets.
-The structural weaknesses are mobile SDK absence, 2.1/5 Trustpilot headline (driven by recency-weighted TrustScore despite 65% 5-star distribution), 3.99% standard FX markup, and US gambling coverage limited to NJ/PA/MI/WV.
+The structural weaknesses are mobile SDK absence, the 2.1/5 Trustpilot headline (driven by a recency-weighted TrustScore despite a 65% 5-star distribution), the 3.99% standard FX markup, and US gambling coverage limited to NJ/PA/MI/WV.

 Strongest